ciioprof0/PyTorchNLPBook/model_storage/README.md

 # Model Storage

 The notebooks are set to save to this directory.
-Each notebook subdir has a symbolic link to here.
+Each notebook uses the `model_dir` variables in `arc/config.py` to specify the path to here.